VladimirAlexiev/index-yaml-json-sparql/README.md

 ## Example

 Let's look at an example from the EU [UNDERPIN project](https://underpinproject.eu/).
-We want to index the following fields.
-Notes:
 - `*` are multivalued fields.
 - Fields are defined using prefixed RDF properties, and some use [SPARQL Property Paths](https://www.w3.org/TR/sparql11-query/#propertypaths)
   - All property paths start from `dcat:Dataset`